The top Las Vegas attractions you must-see during your trip to Las Vegas.

 - Go with the flow and stumble upon something fun

 These suggestions are all places I love to visit and personally recommend to friends and family.
 Remember that there are SO many places to go.
-If there is something you have heard of doing that I have not mentioned, I would love to know what it is!
+If there is something you have heard of doing that I have not mentioned, I would love to know what it is in the comments.

 Las Vegas Attraction Recommendations